edgexfoundry/edgex-ui-go/README.md

 ## Install and Deploy

-To fetch the code and compile the web ui:
+To fetch the code and compile the web-based UI:

+Using `go get`:
 ```
 go get github.com/edgexfoundry-holding/edgex-ui-go
 cd $GOPATH/src/github.com/edgexfoundry-holding/edgex-ui-go